-Based on Moore's failure to exhaust his state court remedies, we VACATE the judgment granting the writ, and we REMAND with instruction to dismiss Moore's Atkins claim without prejudice and for consideration of Rhines v.
-Weber, 544 U.S. 269 (2005).
+Because our finding of unexcused failure to exhaust state remedies alone requires the dismissal of the petition, it is unnecessary to consider the state's remaining arguments.
+Based on Moore's default of his state court remedies, we VACATE the judgment granting the writ and REMAND with instruction to dismiss Moore's Atkins claim with prejudice.
 DENNIS, Circuit Judge, dissenting: